 511 E 16th Ave, North Wildwood, NJ 08260

 Newport Green Park in Jersey City

 Can’t make it down to the Jersey Shore for some playtime?
 You can still visit Hudson County’s “urban beach” at Newport Green Park in Jersey City.
 This park along the Hudson River is an oasis amidst busy family life in the city, with waterfront and Manhattan skyline views, making it one of the best playgrounds in New Jersey.
 The clean, modern playground equipment is fun and safe for little ones and includes cool features like a climbing net, splash pad, and carousel.
 A walkway to Hoboken and close to plenty of local restaurant faves make this park an easy stop for happy playtime.

 14th Street and Washington Blvd, Jersey City, NJ 07310

-A trip to the tip of Long Beach Island will land you in the family shore borough of Beach Haven.
-This playground embraces the island lifestyle with its laid-back setup, and the perfect amount of amenities to keep your little ones happy.
-The best part about this playground?
-It’s location.
-Whether you’re relaxing at a picnic table, climbing to the top of the kid-friendly rock walls, or flying high on the swing set, you’ll practically have a 180 degree view of the beautiful blue Atlantic.
+If you’re heading to Long Beach Island this spring, Beach Haven should be on your list of must-stops.
+Bay Beach & Swings embraces the island lifestyle with its laid-back setup and gorgeous views for a break from rides and shopping.
+The location alone puts it among the best beach playgrounds in NJ.
+Whether you’re relaxing at a picnic table, climbing to the top of the kid-friendly rock walls, or flying high on the swing set, you’ll practically have a 180-degree view of the serene bay.

 Boat Ramp Dr, Beach Haven, NJ 08008